About The Double Arm Block

 Common Faults When Blocking Hooks

-- Do not raise the arms too high.
-The only effect of this will be to expose your body to attack…bad idea!
+1. Do not raise your arms too high.
+The only effect of this will be to expose your body to attack, and against a skilled body puncher that could mean the end of the fight.

-- Do not cover the head and look down at the ground.
-This means that you cannot see any further threats coming your way.
-Visibility of the threat is an absolute must.
+3. Do not cover your head, close your eyes and/or look down at the ground.
+This means that you cannot see your opponent and that is likely to lead you to getting a solid beating.
+Having visibility of the threat is an absolute must!

-Hope this has most effective of boxing techniques has proven helpful; be sure to leave a comment below!
+Hope this explanation and demonstration of the most effective of boxing techniques has been helpful.
+Be sure to leave any questions or comments below.

 Cheers